craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 You can cast Spells.

+When you cast a Defined Spell, make a Static

 ## Learned Spellcasting
 ###### REQ: #.EXP
 'You have spent time and energy studying and practicing the manipulation of your local reality through Arcane means to the point of reasonable consistency.'